Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Hidden Potts model

 The normalising constant is also known as a partition function in statistical physics.
-It has computational complexity of $\mathcal{O}(n k^n)$, since it involves a sum over all possible combinations of the labels $\mathbf{z} \in \mathcal{Z}$:
+It has computational complexity of $\mathcal{O}(n k^n)$, since it involves a sum over all possible configurations of the labels $\mathbf{z} \in \mathcal{Z}$:

 It is infeasible to calculate this value exactly for nontrivial images, thus computational approximations are required.

 The conditional expectation of $\mathrm{S}(\mathbf{z})$ given $\beta$ can be expressed in terms of the normalising constant: